Jacques Plante: Montreal Canadiens

 By the end of the 1953–54 season, Plante was well-entrenched within the NHL.
 In the spring of 1954, he underwent surgery to correct his left hand, which he had broken in his childhood.
-He could not move the hand well enough to catch high shots and compensated by using the rest of his body.
+He could not move his hand well enough to catch high shots and compensated by using the rest of his body.
 The operation was successful.

 On February 12, 1954, Plante was called up to the Canadiens and established himself as their starting goaltender – he did not return to the minor leagues for many years.
 Plante was the Canadiens' number one goaltender at the beginning of the 1954–55 NHL season.
 On March 13, 1955, with only four games left in the season, an on-ice brawl resulted in the suspension of Montreal's leading scorer, Maurice Richard, for the rest of the season and the playoffs.
 Four nights later, playing in Montreal in front of an angry crowd, Plante was witness to the riot that followed.
 The Canadiens subsequently lost to the Detroit Red Wings in the finals.

 For the 1955–56 season, Plante was the unchallenged starting goaltender of the Canadiens; Gerry McNeil had not played the previous season and was sent to the Montreal Royals.
 Charlie Hodge, Plante's backup the previous season, was sent to the Seattle Americans, a Canadiens' farm team.
 Later that season, Montreal won the Stanley Cup, the first of what would be five consecutive Stanley Cup championship seasons.
-The next season, Plante missed most of November because of chronic bronchitis, a consequence of the asthma that had affected him since childhood.
+For his part, Plante won the first of five consecutive Vezina Trophies.
+The next season, Plante missed most of November because of chronic bronchitis, a consequence of asthma that had affected him since childhood.
 During the 1957–58 NHL season, the Canadiens won their third straight Stanley Cup despite injuries to Plante and other members of the team.
 Plante's asthma was getting worse.
 He sustained a concussion with just a few weeks left in the season and missed three games of the playoffs.
 In the sixth game of the Stanley Cup finals, Plante's asthma was making him dizzy, and he was having difficulty concentrating; he collapsed at the end of the game after teammate Doug Harvey scored the series-winning goal.
 The Canadiens went on to win the Stanley Cup again at the close of the 1958–59 season.